fastjob-dev/fastjob/README.md

 ## Why I built this

-I've worked with background jobs in production for years and got frustrated with the complexity of existing solutions.
-Redis-based queues are fast but can lose jobs.
-Database-backed queues are reliable but often have clunky APIs.
+After years of wrestling with Celery configs and Redis setups just to send an email in the background, I got tired of the complexity.
+Redis queues are fast but lose jobs when things go wrong.
+Database queues are reliable but usually have terrible APIs.

-FastJob combines the reliability of PostgreSQL with a clean, modern Python API.
-It's what I wish existed when I started building async Python applications.
+I wanted something that just worked: reliable like PostgreSQL, simple like the good parts of Celery, and built for async Python from day one.
+FastJob is what I wish I had when I was building my first async web apps.

 ## Contributing